di-feng/calculator/README.md

 The project is already built.
 A calculator.jar file can be found under the "target" folder.

 One can also use maven to build the project easily.
-Assuming you are using Mac/Linux where Maven is installed.
+Assuming you are using Mac/Linux/Unix with Maven installed and can use <code>mvn</code> command.
 Go to the calculator project directory in shell, run the following command:

      mvn package